llpeterson/direct/ethernet.md

 interconnect switches.
 As a consequence, the "multiple access" algorithm is not used much in today's wired Ethernets, but it is now used in wireless networks, such as 802.11 networks (also known as Wi-Fi).
-Due to the enormous influence of classic Ethernet, we chose to describe the algorithm here, and then explain how it has been adapted to Wi-Fi in the next section.
+Due to the enormous influence of Ethernet, we chose to describe its classic algorithm here, and then explain how it has been adapted to Wi-Fi in the next section.
 We will also discuss Ethernet switches elsewhere.
 For now, we'll focus on how a single Ethernet link works.
-And even though multi-access Ethernet is becoming a bit of a historical curiosity, the principles of multi-access networks continue to be important enough to warrant some further discussion, which we provide below.

 Digital Equipment Corporation and Intel Corporation joined Xerox to define a 10-Mbps Ethernet standard in 1978.
-This standard then formed the basis for IEEE standard 802.3, which additionally defines a much wider collection of physical media over which an Ethernet can operate, including 100-Mbps, 1-Gbps, and 10-Gbps versions.
+This standard then formed the basis for IEEE standard 802.3, which additionally defines a much wider collection of physical media over which an Ethernet can operate, including 100-Mbps, 1-Gbps, 10-Gbps, 40-Gbps, and 100-Gbps versions.

 ## Physical Properties